supabase-community/sql-examples/content/sql/delete-storage-item.md

 The storage schema has bucket and objects table for you to query.
 The following command let you see all the items in the storage, and the table structure:

+> Not recommended because this only delete the meta data.

 ```sql
 select * from storage.objects
 ```